How to Have a Conversation With Your Family About Your Wishes for After You Pass

 A second perspective may help you plan the conversation with others, identify what topics (if any) to avoid, and practice delivering the information to your family and loved ones most thoughtfully and effectively.

-Be Upfront With Your Loves Ones on What You Want and What They Can Expect
+Be Upfront With Your Loved Ones on What You Want and What They Can Expect

 When speaking with your loved ones about your final wishes, you want to be clear and straightforward regarding the next steps.
 Leave no room for doubt on how you would like your loved ones to move forward because, at a certain point, you will no longer be able to advocate for yourself.